living-lab-organization/muse-lsl-cu/README.md

 ![Blinks](blinks.png)

+## Major alterations from muse-lsl

+1. record() takes a start time rather than a duration.

 ## Requirements

 The code relies on a number of different bluetooth backends for connecting to the muse.
 We recommend using the `bleak` backend (enabled by default), but you may be interested in [BlueMuse](https://github.com/kowalej/BlueMuse/tree/master/Dist) for a GUI to discover and connect to Muse devices on Windows or [bgapi] if you are on a Mac with a BLED112 dongle.